MemSkill: Learning and Evolving Memory Skills for Self-Evolving Agents: Experiments

-\textbf{Implementation Details.} We initialize the controller as a lightweight multilayer perceptron (MLP), and use LLaMA-3.3-70B-Instruct~\citep{grattafiori2024llama} and Qwen3-Next-80B-A3B-Instruct~\citep{yang2025qwen3} as the base LLMs, accessed through an API service.
+\textbf{Implementation Details.} We instantiate $f_{\theta}^{\mathrm{ctx}}$, $f_{\theta}^{\mathrm{skill}}$, and $f_{\theta}^{\mathrm{score}}$ as independent lightweight multilayer perceptrons (MLPs), and use LLaMA-3.3-70B-Instruct~\citep{grattafiori2024llama} and Qwen3-Next-80B-A3B-Instruct~\citep{yang2025qwen3} as the base LLMs, accessed through an API service.
 Unless otherwise specified, we train MemSkill on LLaMA and use Qwen only for transfer experiments.
 LongMemEval is also evaluated in a transfer setting, where we directly apply the skills learned on LoCoMo without further training.

-For both MemSkill and all baselines, we retrieve up to 20 memory items for a consistent comparison.
-During training, we initialize the controller optimization with PPO~\cite{schulman2017proximal}.
-MemSkill performs memory construction at the span level.
-On conversational benchmarks, we treat each dialogue session as the basic processing unit during training, and the controller selects a small set of skills per unit with $K{=}3$.
-We use Qwen3-Embedding-0.6B~\citep{yang2025qwen3} as the shared encoder for state and skill representations, and adopt Contriever~\citep{izacard2021unsupervised-contriever} as the default memory retriever.
-For the designer, we trigger skill evolution every 100 training steps and allow at most 3 skill edits per evolution round.
-For ALFWorld, we cap the maximum environment interaction length to 50 steps.
+During training, we optimize the controller with PPO~\cite{schulman2017proximal}.
+MemSkill constructs memory at the span level; on conversational benchmarks, each dialogue session is a processing unit, and the controller selects $K{=}3$ skills per unit.
+We instantiate $e(\cdot)$ with Qwen3-Embedding-0.6B~\citep{yang2025qwen3}, also used as the memory retriever, and retrieve up to 20 memory items for MemSkill and all baselines for consistency.
+For the designer, skill evolution is triggered every 100 training steps, with at most 3 skill edits per evolution round.
+For ALFWorld, we cap environment interactions at 50 steps.

 At evaluation time, we keep the same span-level formulation and set the span/chunk size to 512 by default, while keeping the overall procedure unchanged.
 Unless otherwise specified, we use $K{=}7$ skills for LoCoMo and LongMemEval at evaluation time, and $K{=}5$ for ALFWorld.
 Additional implementation details and prompt templates are provided in Appendix~\ref{appendix:imple_detail} and Appendix~\ref{appendix:prompts}.